ArulAuror/Data-Science-Portfolio/Finance Analytics/Air Routes Data Challenge/readme.md

 https://github.com/ArulAuror/Data-Science-Portfolio/assets/76837847/8bbad997-4dab-4598-a02f-f6c61b711931?width=100&height=100

 ## Airline Data Challenge
-__Goal__ To recommend top 5 round-trip routes between medium and large US airports for an airline company looking to enter into US domestic market by profitability analysis
+__Goal__ To recommend top 5 round-trip routes between medium and large US airports for an airline company looking to enter into US domestic market by profitability analysis.
+Calculated the total profit, revenue, cost and breakeven based on the provided instructions.

 __Client's Moto__ "On time for you"